What’s a Good Average Cycling Distance for Beginners?

 A varied riding schedule helps in building both skill and endurance.

-Short rides are great for practicing technique and recovery, while long ride challenges your stamina.
 For example, you might do a couple of short rides during the week, focusing on technique, speed, or hill work, and then a longer ride on the weekend to build endurance.

 This mix keeps your training balanced and interesting, preventing monotony and overuse injuries.